jenniferrkimm/instagramHTMLCSS/README.md

 # Instagram
-I cloned instagram.com's profile interface using HTML and CSS.
-JavaScript functionality coming soon!
+I cloned my profile interface on instagram.com using HTML and CSS